Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 ## Option 1: Installation with Installer:

 ### Prerequisites
-To install the solution on a PC running Windows, unpack the installation zip, navigate to the directory containing the unziped files in a terminal, and run the vision-on-edge-install.cmd script.
+To install the solution on a PC running Windows, unpack the installation zip, navigate to the directory containing the unziped files in a terminal, and run the factory-ai-vision-install.cmd script.

-To install the solution on a Mac, or a PC running Linux, unpack the installation zip, navigate to the directory containing the unziped files in a terminal, and run the vision-on-edge-install.sh script.
+To install the solution on a Mac, or a PC running Linux, unpack the installation zip, navigate to the directory containing the unziped files in a terminal, and run the factory-ai-vision-install.sh script.

 Before installation, please make sure you have the following:
    1. At least one IoT Edge with Port 8080 and 5000 is opended and is connected to your Iot Hub. please follow this documentation for deployment information  https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux